 For LISTE in Basel, Gina Proenza created an exhibition with the title “a a e o”.
 It features an ensemble of minimalistic sculptures with moving tongues and stylised mouths.
 “The tongues are a symbol of language.”
 With her idiosyncratic art, which is quite consciously artificial, the artist raises the question of the linguistic ambivalence of traditional narratives.

 The Helvetia Art Prize is a significant part of the international insurance group Helvetia’s commitment to art.
 The sponsorship prize has been awarded to an up-and-coming artist annually since 2004.
 The prize money of CHF 15,000 is intended to help with the start of the artist’s professional career.
 In addition, an appearance at LISTE – Art Fair Basel enables the young artists to present their creations to a wide audience of experts and to develop a network.
 Helvetia, which also insures art, has one of the most important collections of contemporary Swiss art, with a 75-year history.
-The collection focusses on paintings, drawings and photography.
+The collection focuses on paintings, drawings and photography.